 Please use the following guidelines for activation deadlines as they relate to college application deadlines:

-If the deadline is any day in January, it must be activated by Dec.
+If the college’s application deadline is Nov.
+15 it must be activated by Nov.
 1

 *ACTIVATION is the term we use at RPS for the process by which students formally inform the College Counseling Team that you have completed and submitted your part of an application (or applications), so that we can start working on sending the transcript, teacher recommendations, and school letter of support.
 Your part comes first, and should be reviewed by your point person in College Counseling before you hit “submit”!